roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/Network configurations for deploying an application from an image.md

 ACK cluster

 You can create an Ingress to implement simple routing and other related features.
 You can also use Ingresses to implement blue-green releases and canary releases for applications in ACK clusters.
-For more information, see [Overview]().
+For more information, see [Use Ingresses to implement canary releases](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Use Ingresses to implement canary releases.md).

 ## Method 1: Create an Ingress when you deploy an application